vaibhavkjo/hacktoberfest21/datascience.markdown

 <br />
 If you’re into data science and ML, chances are you’ve used or at least come across these before, making them excellent starting points.

-## scikit-Learn
+- [transformers](https://github.com/huggingface/transformers): Transformers is a really popular library by HuggingFace for BERT based models.
+You can start contributing by checking their [Good First Issue](https://github.com/huggingface/transformers/labels/Good%20First%20Issue) tag and or their [Good Difficult Issue](https://github.com/huggingface/transformers/labels/Good%20Difficult%20Issue) if you are familiar with their codebase.

-Sklearn is a staple Python library for anyone doing Machine Learning, allowing you to do regression analysis, clustering, classification and more.
+- [scikit-Learn](https://github.com/scikit-learn/scikit-learn): Sklearn is a staple Python library for anyone doing Machine Learning, allowing you to do regression analysis, clustering, classification and more.
 They’re developing rapidly, and open to new hands on deck.
-You can find the GitHub page for their “good first issues” tag here.

-## numpy
-While not really an ML-specific library, numpy offers powerful numerical computing tools that often go hand-in-hand with data science work in Python.
-They seem to value their community, judging by their website, which is a good sign for new contributors.You can find the GitHub page for their “good first issue” tag here.

-## matplotlib
-The Python data visualisation library we know and love.
-Their website has very comprehensive contribution guidelines.
-You can find the GitHub page for their “good first issue” tag here.
+You can find the GitHub page for their contributing guideline tag [here](https://github.com/scikit-learn/scikit-learn/blob/main/CONTRIBUTING.md).

-## pandas
-This flexible and powerful data manipulation and analysis library for Python has an active community, with news updates on their blog.
-You can find the GitHub page for their “good first issue” tag here.
+- [pandas](https://github.com/pandas-dev/pandas): This flexible and powerful data manipulation and analysis library for Python has an active community, with news updates on their blog.
+[Here](https://github.com/pandas-dev/pandas/blob/master/.github/CONTRIBUTING.md) is an overview on how you can start contributing.

-## PyTorch
-A Machine Learning framework that accelerates the pipeline from prototyping to deployment.
+- [PyTorch](https://github.com/pytorch/pytorch): A Machine Learning framework that accelerates your ML pipeline from prototyping to deployment.
 This is a really advanced community with many channels of interaction.
 I’d say this is a great one to contribute to.
-You can find the GitHub page for their “good first issue” tag here.
+They have a really detailed contributing guideline that you can find [here](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md).

 https://www.youtube.com/watch?v=2yr9NbTP_2E&t=13s

+## Projects for more Advanced Contributors
+If you have some open-source experience, you can consider contributing to these projects:

+- [numpy](https://github.com/numpy/numpy): While not really an ML-specific library, numpy offers powerful numerical computing tools that often go hand-in-hand with data science work in Python.
+They seem to value their community, judging by their website, which is a good sign for new contributors.
+You can find the GitHub page for their [good first issue](https://github.com/numpy/numpy/labels/good%20first%20issue) tag.

+- [matplotlib](): The Python data visualisation library we know and love.
+Their website has very comprehensive [contribution guidelines](https://matplotlib.org/devdocs/devel/contributing.html).
+You can find the GitHub page for their good first issue tag [here](https://github.com/matplotlib/matplotlib/labels/Good%20first%20issue).